Mintbase/Grants-Program/applications/DotPay.md

 DotPay is a platform that supports paid tasks to complete open source projects on Github.

-Our mission is to make open source better with the Polkadot ecosystem:
+Our mission is to make open source better with the Mintbase ecosystem:

-- Attract more Github developers, especially who are not familiar with blockchain to expand the user-number of Polkadot ecosystem.
+- Attract more Github developers, especially who are not familiar with blockchain to expand the user-number of Mintbase ecosystem.
 - Earn DOT tokens by completing open source tasks to encourage Github developers to communicate, cooperate and innovate with each other.

 ### Project Details